 These will be accomplished through the recruitment of a critical mass of investigators and technical personnel.

-For over a decade, the Biomedical Research Infrastructure Center (BRIC) has been conducting and strengthening biomedical research capacity at Winston-Salem State University.
+For over three decades, the Biomedical Research Infrastructure Center (BRIC) has been conducting and strengthening biomedical research capacity at Winston-Salem State University.
 Supported since 1996 by a grant from The Research Infrastructure in Minority Institutions Program (RIMI) of the National Institutes of Health, BRIC enhances WSSU's biomedical research infrastructure by:

 - providing a strong research-training environment to serve the needs of faculty and students at WSSU

-- conducting original and innovative basic laboratory, behavioral, clinical, and population-based research aimed at eliminating health disparities
+- conducting original and innovative basic laboratory, clinical, and population-based research aimed at improving health outcomes

-- leveraging WSSU's long-standing community partnerships to translate health services research outcomes into improvements for Winston-Salem's sizeable population and others throughout the state of North Carolina.
+- leveraging WSSU's long-standing community partnerships to improve the health outcomes of North Carolinians

-- creating opportunities for junior faculty to pursue research interests in general health or health disparities by supporting feasibility research projects
+- creating opportunities for junior faculty to pursue research interests in general health or health improvement by supporting feasibility studies

-- supporting faculty development activities such as workshops, seminars and institutional research awards
+- supporting faculty development through workshops, seminars and institutional research awards

-- conducting independent research that is positioned to receive independent R01 funding support.
+- conducting independent research that is positioned to receive external funding support.